christian-schlichtherle/truelicense-docs/docs/reference/config-properties.md

 **Description**

-:   The number of days for an auto-generated Free Trial Period" (FTP).
+:   The number of days for an auto-generated Free Trial Period (FTP).
     Needs to be a non-negative integer, e.g. `30`.
     Specify `0` to disable the auto-generation of FTP license keys.